 For the SSA to approve a claim for depression or anxiety, you must meet three criteria.

-- This non-functioning situation must last for an extended period.
+- This non-functioning situation is prolonged.

 Step-by-Step Medical-Vocational Approval